Elnaggar222/ITI-Summer-training-Amazon-Project-using-Html-CSS-JS/Readme.md

 - Browse product images with a built-in **image slider**.
 - Clickable **thumbnails** for enhanced viewing, implemented purely with JavaScript.

 ---

-## 📑 Project Pages

-1. **🏠 Home Page**: Displays all products with filtering and sorting options.
-2. **🔍 Product Details Page**: Provides a detailed view of selected products.

----